THE DEFINITIVE

 4. Form fields

 You want as little friction as possible at the conversion point.
-That means you may want to minimize the number of fields on your opt-in form, so the visitor can move faster through the conversion.
+That means you should minimize the number of fields on your opt-in form so the visitor can move faster through the conversion.

 If you’re collecting leads, try to limit the form to just a first name and email/phone.
 You can always request more information from them later, but the primary goal now is to just get a means to contact them in the future.